University of Kentucky

 Letters of Evaluation Instructions

-At least two evaluators to complete letters of recommendation on your behalf.
+At least two evaluators to complete letters of recommendation on your behalf to be submitted electronically through the ADEA PASS website.

 TOEFL Requirement Instructions

-If English is not your native language: TOEFL score documentation.
+If English is not your native language: TOEFL score or IELTS score documention.

-The minimum acceptable TOEFL score is 79 internet-based.
+The minimum acceptable TOEFL score is 79 internet-based, and 6.5 score for the IELTS.

 Other Requirement Instructions